 Arlington/Marysville: We enjoyed a short visit and a report of the work among the Spanish-speaking people in Arkansas when Jack and Ellen Saword came to spend Thanksgiving with their family.
 Another purpose of their visit was for Ellen, her daughter, and granddaughter to have medical testing to determine the extent of the Huntington’s Chorea Disease.
 Ellen is also facing another surgery on her hip.
 Please pray for guidance for them and their family.

-Puerto Vallarta: During five weeks of meetings, David Alves and Dan Harvey saw God’s arm outstretched in the salvation of several souls.
+Puerto Vallarta: During five weeks of meetings, God’s arm was outstretched in the salvation of several souls.

 Tepic: Marcus Cain and Jason Wahls rejoiced in hearing of several souls that professed faith during five weeks of meetings.